apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/Syntax-Conventions.md

 - Identifiers are case sensitive.
 - Note: User and role names are not case-sensitive, and special characters are not allowed to be escaped.

-If an identifier contains special characters or is a reserved word, you must quote it whenever you refer to it.
+If an identifier contains special characters or is a keyword, you must quote it whenever you refer to it.
 The identifier quote character is the backtick (`):
 ```sql
 id  // parsed as id